The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Looking back, Shanna says the first phone call put her on guard.
 Katherine offered to refuse the services of the agency, and conclude a contract through her lawyers, the woman recalls.

-“Then she said that since I had already worked with psychologists during pregnancy, I do not need to do it again,” Shenna says.
+“Then she said that since I had already worked with psychologists during pregnancy, I didn’t need to do it again,” Shanna says.

 The contract stated that Shanna had three attempts at insemination.

-The procedure usually begins with the so-called "cycling" - when the surrogate mother and the egg donor synchronize their periods with the help of daily hormone injections.
-Shanna and her husband personally met Katherine at the clinic, where the fertilized egg was placed in her uterus.
+The procedure usually begins with what is called “cycling,” where the surrogate mother and the egg donor synchronize their periods through daily hormone injections.
+Shanna and her husband met Katherine in person at the clinic where the fertilized egg was placed in her uterus.
 Katherine was waiting for them.
 Shanna wanted to hug her, but Katherine pulled away.
-She was not very fond of such tenderness.
+She didn't really like such tenderness.

 The first attempt to get pregnant failed.
 Ahead of her second attempt, Katherine invited Shanna and her husband to dinner, during which she talked about private jets and designer furniture.
 Shanna felt embarrassed in a fancy restaurant.
 They had nothing in common.
 Glamorous and beautifully dressed Katherine, and Shanna - in leggings and a hoodie.
 The next day Catherine brought a bottle of pills.
 Perhaps the first attempt failed because of Shanna's nervousness, as Katherine suggested and handed her a Valium pill.

-“I felt like I couldn't argue,” Shenna says.
+“I felt like I couldn’t argue,” Shanna says.

 She put the pill in her mouth and then spat it out when Katherine wasn't looking.